scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 documentation and rendered as HTML using ``sphinx``.
 Code examples (without output) are stored in the repository in Markdown format as opposed to Jupyter notebooks since this format is better suited to version control.
-During the doc-build process, the Markdown is converted to notebook format using ``notedown``, then executed using ``nbconvert`` and converted back to Markdown (with outputs included), to be finally rendered by ``sphinx``.
-Both the HTML and notebook versions are available for every example workflow.
+During the doc-build process, the Markdown is converted to Jupyter notebook format using ``notedown``, then executed using ``nbconvert`` and converted back to Markdown (with outputs included), to be finally rendered by ``sphinx``.
+This allows the code examples to be saved in a human-readable and version control-friendly format while still allowing the user to execute the code themselves via a downloadable notebook.

 Example EEG dataset analysis
 ============================